Dave Chappelle: 2003–2006: Chappelle's Show

 In 2003, Chappelle debuted his own weekly sketch comedy show on Comedy Central called Chappelle's Show.
 The show parodied many aspects of American culture, including racial stereotypes, politics and pop culture.
 Along with comedy sketches, the show also featured musical performances by mostly hip-hop and soul artists.
 He promoted the work of other black comedians as well, most notably Paul Mooney and Charlie Murphy.

 Due to the show's popularity, Comedy Central's new parent company Viacom offered Chappelle a $55 million contract (giving Chappelle a share of DVD sales) to continue production of Chappelle's Show for two more years while allowing him to do side projects.
 Chappelle has said that sketches are not his favorite form of comedy, and that the show's format was similar to short films.

 In June 2004, based on the popularity of the "Rick James" sketch, it was announced that Chappelle was in talks to portray James in a biopic from Paramount Pictures, also owned by Viacom.
 James' estate disagreed with the proposed comical tone of the film and put a halt to the talks.

-That same month, Chappelle recorded his second comedy special, this time airing on Showtime, Dave Chappelle: For What It's Worth, at San Francisco's Fillmore Auditorium, where Lenny Bruce, George Carlin, Richard Pryor, and Robin Williams had performed.
+That same month, Chappelle recorded his second comedy special, which aired on Showtime, Dave Chappelle: For What It's Worth, at San Francisco's Fillmore Auditorium, where Lenny Bruce, George Carlin, Richard Pryor, and Robin Williams had performed.